-Obtain the hex file from ProMinent via the web site (see instructions in section 13.4 Remote HMI (Browser) Firmware Update
+Obtain the hex file from the ProMinent.com web site (see instructions in section 13.4 Remote HMI (Browser) Firmware Update

 Insert the thumb drive with the new file into the USB port located behind the Communication panel.
-See section 13.1 Capturing Data above to find the port.
+See section 13.1 Capturing Data above to find the USB port.